r-grandorder/tri-hermes/en/pages/bamboo.md

 http://www.typemoon.org/bbb/diary/img/999999_0_E210.wav ->

-・The mysterious three-parter curse.
+* The mysterious three-parter curse.
 The mysterious fairies who appeared in the first half.
 Why do beings like them exist?
 Very good question.
 A certain drifter who spent many years in Norridge had his knowledge integrate with Britain and through this influence were the wild Nightcallers born, having evolved as ghost stories (fairy-tales) from a foreign land.

-・Fairy-history, timeline tidbits.
+* Fairy-history, timeline tidbits.
 The in-game timeline had some excess information cut from the final version so here’s a partial excerpt from the one that I created when writing the script.